 Calistoga obtains water from two sources, the Kimball Reservoir and the State Water Project (SWP).
 Kimball Reservoir, which is located north of the City, receives diversions from Kimball Creek (a tributary of the upper Napa River) and has an estimated holding capacity of 330 acre-feet with all of the dam's flashboards installed.
+This dam does have water bypass requirements to protect downstream aquatic resources and the City provides monthly summaries of bypass flows on its website 12.
 Water from Kimball Reservoir is treated at the adjacent Kimball Water Treatment Plant.
 The Reservoir was created through the construction of a dam approximately 100 years ago and has survived several seismic events.
-The dam is inspected annually by the State Division of Safety of Dams and these inspections are necessary given the risk of a earthquake on a nearby fault.
+The dam is inspected annually by the State Division of Safety of Dams and these inspections are necessary given the risk of an earthquake on a nearby fault.